Hollow Wins | Bakugo W

 I don’t have a clean ending for this.
 First post, I’m giving myself permission to not have one.

 I’d rather just be so good it doesn’t matter.
 Okay, I think I’m a little above it, I’ll be honest.
 But more than that, I want to be outside it.
 Completely.
 Off the field entirely, getting better at the thing while everyone else is busy playing.
-And if you get good enough, genuinely, undeniably good enough, nobody argues with that.
+And hopefully, if you get good enough, genuinely, undeniably good enough, nobody argues with that.

 Someone needs to make a proper Bakugo AMV with Imagine Dragons’ “Natural.”
 Because that’s what he is.
 The explosion quirk is cool and all, but the real thing is simpler.
 He never wanted anything except to earn it for real.